TobyLobster/ManicMiner/README.md

                         <x_min> <y_min> <width>

 ## Single Items
-Individual items are stored at 'levelSingleItemDefinitions', which is memory address $7170, or offset $1bf0 into MINER4 binary file (all bytes EORd with $55 in the file)
+Individual items are stored at 'levelSingleItemDefinitions' (memory address $7170, or offset $1bf0 into MINER4 binary file)

 The separator between each level is $ff which occurs before and after every level.